Damilola2013/FIFA-2002-2018-WORLD-CUP-REPORT/README.md

 In 2010, Netherland won the FIFA world cup.
 In all the 7 games played, they won 6 and lost 1 game with a total of 18 points.
 They scored 12 goals.
 Algeria, North Korea, and Cameroon had the most loss matches.

-In 2010, Netherland won the FIFA world cup.
-In all the 7 games played, they won 6 and lost 1 game with a total of 18 points.
-They scored 12 goals.
-Algeria, North Korea, and Cameroon had the most loss matches.

 In 2014, Germany won the FIFA world cup for the second time after 2006.
 Out of the 7 games played, they won 6 and also had a draw with a total of 19 points.
 They scored 18 goals, higher than